 The difference between Capital Investment and Working Capital is as follows:

-- The capital investment refers to the investment in the long term assets which includes both tangible assets such as plant & machinery, furniture, building, etc. and intangible assets such as goodwill, patent, intellectual property, etc. whereas working capital refers to the expenses that are incurred during the normal course of business and is calculated by deducting current liabilities from the current assets of the business.
+- Capital investment refers to the investment in long-term assets which includes both tangible assets such as plants & machinery, furniture, building, etc., and intangible assets such as goodwill, patent, intellectual property, etc. whereas working capital refers to the expenses that are incurred during the normal course of business and are calculated by deducting current liabilities from the current assets of the business.

 - It is an investment that will give benefits for a longer duration i.e. for more than a year but working capital calculates the short-term liquidity position of the business.

-- It also helps in providing employment to the public as manpower will be required to operate such heavy investments like plant & machinery.
+- It also helps in providing employment to the public as manpower will be required to operate such heavy investments like plants & machinery.
 Therefore, Capital investment helps in reducing unemployment.

 - A good capital investment can provide a competitive advantage over the competitors as it can help in providing better goods and services to the customers than the competitors.

-- It requires a huge amount of funds that increase the cost for the business.
-For example when the business take a loan from the financial institutions than the later charges interest on that loan which increases the expense of the business.
+- It requires a huge amount of funds that increase the cost of the business.
+For example when the business takes a loan from a financial institution the latter charges interest on that loan which increases the expense of the business.

 It involves expenditure on the assets that will be used for a longer duration.
-The choice of capital investment should be done wisely as these investments require a large amount of funds.
-But there are many sources from where the funds can be arranged apart from using owned funds like equity and debt funding, a loan from financial institutions, etc.
+The choice of capital investment should be done wisely as these investments require a large number of funds.
+But there are many sources from which the funds can be arranged apart from using owned funds like equity and debt funding, a loan from financial institutions, etc.

 This is a guide to Capital Investment.
-Here we also discuss the introduction to capital investment along with examples, advantages and disadvantages.
+Here we discuss the introduction to capital investment along with examples, advantages, and disadvantages.
 You may also have a look at the following articles to learn more –